 Join Squirt as he jumps and bounces in the sky through varying times of day, on his way to Cloud Land.

-Features character and level animation, 60fps gameplay, and 150 unique screens of platforming-- all in 280 characters!
+Features character and level animation, 60fps gameplay, over 150 unique screens of platforming, and a simple ending-- all in under 280 characters!

 Hello, first post here.